 Game developer scam switches screenshots to lure unsuspecting buyers to part with their cash

-Unbeknownst to most hard working indie game developers working hard to create games for iPhones and iPad there has been a scam going on which has plagued the App Store for a few years now.
+Unbeknownst to most hard-working indie game developers working hard to create games for iPhones and iPad, there has been a scam going on which has plagued the App Store for a few years now.
 Evil developers would submit their app with regular screenshots and once approved would switch said screenshots for shots of popular games in order to drive up sales.

-Apple has now cracked down of this kind of scam and are now locking in screenshots after the developer has submitted the app in order reign in this behavior.
+Apple has now cracked down on this kind of scam and are now locking in screenshots after the developer has submitted the app in order to reign in this behavior.
 This announcement was made of the apple developer portal and stated that from January the 9th “app screenshots will be locked in iTunes Connect once your app has been approved.
 New screenshots may be uploaded when you submit a binary for an update to an existing app or a new app.”

-App which suffered from this scam included Pokemon ‘Yellow’ and Mooncraft (a Minecraft copy) so it looks like us smaller indie devs will be safe for the time being.
+Apps that suffered from this scam included Pokemon ‘Yellow’ and Mooncraft (a Minecraft copy) so it looks like us smaller indie devs will be safe for the time being.
 But if I were Angry Birds or Plants Vs Zombies I might be releasing a big sigh of relief.

 [source: Mac Rumors]